dbmrq/resume/cv.md

 ## <a href="https://app.leio.co" target="_blank" rel="noopener" class="heading-link">Leio — Founder & Product Engineer (2015–Present) <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"/><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"/></svg></a>

-I own the end-to-end product lifecycle for Leio, a top-rated reading management app with a decade of continuous evolution and thousands of five-star ratings.
+*I own the end-to-end product lifecycle for Leio, a top-rated reading management app with a decade of continuous evolution and thousands of five-star ratings.*

-### Achievements
+### Key Achievements
 - **Product Strategy:** Bootstrapped a consumer product from zero to top-100 in Brazil, achieving 1,500 monthly active users and consistent revenue over 10 years.
 - **Technical Evolution:** Evolved a 10-year codebase from Objective-C and Swift 1 to Swift 6, transitioning to SwiftUI, strict concurrency, and a modular SPM architecture.
 - **Full Lifecycle:** Managed the entire app lifecycle including App Store optimization, legal compliance, and customer support.